Julie Johnson (film): Release

 Julie Johnson premiered at the Sundance Film Festival on January 26, 2001.

 Critical response

 Andy Bailey of IndieWire deemed the film "well-intentioned but disastrously executed" despite praising the central performances.
 Dennis Harvey of Variety praised the performances of Taylor and Love, but ultimately deemed the film a "limp inspirational drama that lifts its premise whole from Good Will Hunting, then filters that through telepic-ish housewife-empowerment cliches."
-Time Out wrote: "There are some sweet, simmering moments between the two women as both Taylor and Love breathe life into an unlikely script.
-And despite the downbeat ending that sees maths and star formations triumph over lesbian happiness, it's a warm if oddly dated tale of female emancipation won against the odds."
+Time Out wrote: "There are some sweet, simmering moments between the two women as both Taylor and Love breathe life into an unlikely script."